benehmb/SchulplanerBackend/README.md

   - 200 -> Ok
   - 400 -> Bad request (Group_id is String or Something else)
   - 404 -> Group not found
+  Additional: If Password is in get, returns 200 or 401 to check if Password is correct
+  - 401 -> Unauthorized: wrong password

 ### POST /groups